MJ-school Student Networking Trips

 A: Yes!
 To be selected, students must already be admitted into the MJ-school.
 Both undergraduate and graduate MJ-school students are welcome to apply.

 A: Students are responsible for their transportation to and from the destination city, as well as ground transportation and meal expenses throughout the trip.
 The school covers the cost of the students' hotel but not any parking fees.
 Additional travel funds are available for students with financial need.
 Students selected for the trips will be notified about how to apply for this funding.

 A: Students are responsible for their own transportation and dining expenses, as well as any optional activities in the city that may cost money.
 Students can expect to spend about $100 to $200 of their own money during the trip, depending on the location of the trip.

 A: We suggest business attire.
-Men should wear sport coats — or shirts and ties — with dress pants and dress shoes.
-Women should wear dresses, skirts or dress pants with nice tops, and dress shoes.
+Men should wear sport coats — or shirts and ties — with dress pants.
+Women should wear dresses, skirts or dress pants with nice tops.
 Please plan to bring a pair of comfortable shoes if your dress shoes are not made for walking because participants often walk between appointments.
 No jeans.

 A: No. The meetings are for networking and educational purposes only.
 That said, our alumni regularly contact the school about hiring recent graduates and often ask students for resumes during the meetings.
 It is important to be prepared with work samples and resumes, just in case.